BACHELOR OF ARTS | BACHELOR OF SCIENCE

 As a Chemistry or Biochemistry student, you’ll hone independent reasoning skills and problem-solving abilities.
 In addition to content knowledge and laboratory skills, we focus on transferable skills such as research analysis, searching scientific databases, written and oral communications, and teamwork.
 This ensures you’ll graduate with opportunities not only in chemistry or biochemistry, but virtually every other field as well.

 Our department houses three majors: a Chemistry Bachelor of Arts, a Chemistry Bachelor of Science, and a Biochemistry Bachelor of Science.
 Minors in Chemistry or Biochemistry are also available.
-Please review the curriculum sheets under Resources at the bottom of this page for a detailed breakdown of the required courses for each program.
+Please review the Course Catalog under Resources at the bottom of this page for a detailed breakdown of the required courses for each program.